Patchett/CryptoBuddy/README.md

 ## Libraries Used

 * <a href="https://github.com/fcopardo/EasyRest">EasyRest</a>: This library is used extensively for all network calls within the app.
-It takes care of request caching, multi-threading, and mashalling JSON into objects with Jackson
+It takes care of request caching, multi-threading, and marshalling JSON into objects with Jackson
 * <a href="https://github.com/afollestad/material-dialogs">material-dialogs</a>: Library used to show the sorting dialog
 * <a href="https://github.com/GoogleChrome/custom-tabs-client">customtabs</a>: Library used for the web browser with Chrome integrations
 * <a href="https://github.com/nex3z/ToggleButtonGroup">ToggleButtonGroup</a>: Library used for the buttons which allow users to toggle the date range on the chart